 Although agriculture and manufacturing are relatively small, they also remain important producing sectors.
 Suriname is self-sufficient in rice, and exports large amounts thereof; however, Suriname is a net food importer.
 Imports account for more than 80% of consumption.
 Agricultural and fishery products account for almost 10% of the GDP, with hardwood, rice, bananas, vegetables, shrimp, red snapper, as the principal products.

 On 4 July 1995 Suriname acceded to the Caribbean Community Secretariat (CARICOM) ruled by The Revised Treaty of Chaguaramas Establishing the Caribbean Community, including the CARICOM Single Market and Economy.
 The main purpose of the CARICOM is to provide a Single Market between its members.
-In disputes on Caricom matters, Suriname is subject to the Caribbean Court of Justice of the CARICOM (see for further info and identity of member states Employment).
+In disputes on Caricom matters, Suriname is subject to the Caribbean Court of Justice of the CARICOM (see for further info and identity of member states the Employment section).

-Suriname is not a member of the well-known New York Arbitration Convention, providing for the recognition and enforcement of arbitral awards.
 With respect to (reciprocal) recognition and enforcement of civil judgments and notarial deeds, Surinam only acceded to one treaty, being the agreement with The Netherlands on this subject of 1975.
 This treaty has very recently been extended to Aruba, Curacao and Sint Maarten.
 Such extension is however not yet in force.